 I’m not a journalist.

 At least, I’m not a journalist by the traditional definition.
-I don’t write for a newspaper or anchor for the evening news.
+I don’t write for a newspaper and you won’t find me as an anchor on the evening news.

 Instead, I’m a content marketer.
-I write about different things, much like a journalist would, like business, influential people, and restaurants.
+I write about different topics, much like a journalist would, such as business, influential people, and restaurants.
 I might not report on big news stories, or always call sources, but I do tell stories.
-I help people learn things to be better in their working lives.
+I help people learn so they can be better in their working lives.

 My Alternative Career as a Journalist